Android Pie passes 20% adoption after 12 months

 Predecessors Android Nougat and Android Oreo both took 10 months to pass 10% adoption.
 Android Pie passed 10% adoption in about nine months.
 In May, Google said this indicated that Project Treble is working.

 Now, the company has come back with more data.
-In July 2018, right before Android Pie launched, Android Oreo had 8.9% adoption.
+In July 2018, right before Android Pie launched, Android Oreo had 8.9% adoption, Google claims.
+(Google is conveniently omitting that Android Oreo had 12.1% adoption later that month and 14.6% in August 2018).
 In August 2019, just before Android 10 launched, Google shared today that Android Pie had 22.6% adoption.
 “This makes it the largest fraction of the ecosystem, and shows that Project Treble has had a positive effect on updatability,” says Iliyan Malchev, Google’s Project Treble architect.
 Almost 700 million users on Android Pie is impressive, even if it’s not a big fraction overall.

 Android Pie, Android 10, and beyond